Skip to content

 • ionis-validate — the CLI tool

-• The V20 model checkpoint and config (~50 MB)
+• The V22-gamma model checkpoint and config (safetensors, ~50 MB)

-• PyTorch and NumPy (pulled automatically, ~800 MB)
+• PyTorch, NumPy, and safetensors (pulled automatically, ~800 MB)

 Verify Installation